RichardJActon/getCitations/README.md

 coverage](https://codecov.io/gh/RichardJActon/getCitations/branch/master/graph/badge.svg)](https://codecov.io/gh/RichardJActon/getCitations?branch=master)
 <!-- badges: end -->

-The goal of getCitations is to get all the citaions from your Rmarkdown files and select a subset of your main citations library for distribution with your project
+The goal of `getCitations` is to get all the citations from your Rmarkdown files and select a subset of your main citations library for distribution with your project

 ## Installation